benjbuch/octo_waffle/part_01-basic_interactions.md

 library("magrittr")
 ```

-All of its functions will now be available: Their namespace has been
+All of the package’s function will now be known in the current R
-attached to the search path of the current environment.
-To check the
+session.
+Their namespace has been attached to the search path of the
-currently loaded namespaces, type `loadedNamespaces()`.
-To remove a
+current environment.
+To check the currently loaded namespaces, type
-namespace from the current session, type `unloadNamespace(...)`
+`loadedNamespaces()`.
+To remove a namespace from the current session,
-providing the package name.
+type `unloadNamespace(...)` with the respective package name.

-If you intend to use a single function from a package only once, or if
+If you intend to use only a single function from a package (and do not
-there are multiple functions with the same name from different packages
+want to load the entire namespace), or if there are multiple functions
-loaded in the current namespace, you can be more explicit, prefixing the
+with the same name from different packages in the current namespace, you
-package name with `::` before the function call, e.g.
+must be more explicit and prefix the function call with the package name
-`magrittr::divide_by(...)`.
+separated by `::`, e.g. `magrittr::divide_by(...)`.

 ### Getting Help on Functions and Other Objects